How does God speak to us as women? Is it different than the way He speaks to men?

 And many times, it’s while we are doing some mundane task.

 Not real flashy, huh?
-No burning bush, lightening bolts carving the Ten Commandments, Red Sea parting, or big fish to swallow us up.
+No burning bush, lightning bolts carving the Ten Commandments, Red Sea parting, or big fish to swallow us up.

 Let’s face it, God knows we aren’t going to the mountain alone in the next thirty years.
-We can’t even go to the bathroom by ourselves.
+We can’t even go to the bathroom alone.